gitaroktato/healthcheck-patterns/article.md

 ## Deployments & Traffic Shaping
 I found no options to coordinate deployments and traffic shaping if you don't have a health check implementation in-place.
 So, you need to advance to the next level of health checks if you plan to improve these two activities.

-## Avoidalbe failures
+## Detectable failures
-If your container orchestrator is doing the work properly then you're able to catch memory leaks when your JVM exits with OOME.
+If your container orchestrator is doing the work properly then you're able to catch memory leaks when your JVM exits with {{OutOfMemoryError}}.
 In case of a thread leak you're not going to be so lucky: Transactions will just become slower and slower until they completely stall.
 You can try to put an alert on a percentile of the response times to catch if anything goes wrong, but even in this case resolution needs a manual intervention.
+Waiting with a thread or a memory leak to eventualy kill the JVM is going to take a long time and will cause a great amount of harm for your downstream and upstream calls until it finally happen.
+It just don't worth the risk at all.

 # Shallow Health Checks
 Shallow health checks usually just verify if the HTTP pool is capable of providing some kind-of response.
 They do this by returning a static content or empty page with an HTTP 2xx response code.
 In some scenarios it makes sense to do a bit more than that and check the amount of free disk space under the service.
 If it falls under a predefined threshold, the service can report itself as unhealthy.
 This provides some additional information in-case there's a need to write to local filesystem (because of logging), but far from being perfect: Checking free disk space is not the same as trying to write to file system.
 And there's no guarantee that write will succeed.
 If you're out of inodes, your log rotation can still fail and can lead to unwanted consequences.